dholder99/Network-Scanner/README.md

-<h1>Network-Scanner</h1>
+<h1>Network Scanner</h1>

 <h2>Description</h2>
-This is a simple network scanner built in Python 3 that allows you to discover live hosts on a network by sending ARP requests and analyzing the responses.Scapy library for packet manipulation.
-Netifaces library for network interface information
+This is a simple network scanner built in Python 3 that allows you to discover live hosts on a network by sending ARP requests and analyzing the responses.
+Used Scapy library for packet manipulation.
+Used Netifaces library for network interface information
 <br/>

 <h2>Project Features:</h2>